Tuesday, February 16, 2016

 Summary: Two 15-million-year-old amber strychnine fossils are preserved pretty in resin in a retired professor’s 30-year-old collections from the Dominican Republic.

-George Poinar found Strychnos electri encased in amber during a trip to a Dominican amber mine in 1986; Lena Struwe selected the scientific name for the amber strychnine fossils in 2015: George Poinar Jr., no usage restrictions, via EurekAlert!
+George Poinar found Strychnos electri encased in amber during a trip to a Dominican amber mine in 1986; Lena Struwe selected the scientific name for the amber strychnine fossils in 2015: George Poinar Jr., No usage restrictions, via EurekAlert!

 Beautiful, deadly strychnine lianas and trees are one species stronger with the identification of two 15-million-year-old amber strychnine fossils, according to an article published Feb.
 15, 2016, in the journal Nature Plants.